asnaqsys/asnaqsys.github.io/concepts/architecture/application-architecture.md

 ---
-title: "Effective App Architecture Strategies"
+title: Application Architecture
-description: "Master application architecture with our strategies guide.
-Enhance scalability, maintainability, and performance."
+description: Outlines the architecture of the application, detailing its components, how they interact, and the principles guiding its design.
 ---